aritraroy/UltimateAndroidReference/README.md

 ## Sites

+If you want to keep yourself updated with all the latest Android development news, articles and tutorials then these are some of the best sites in the Internet where the good Androidy-things happen all the time.

 * [Android Arsenal](https://android-arsenal.com) - Android developer portal with tools, libraries, and apps
 * [AndroidDevDigest](https://www.androiddevdigest.com/) - A Handcrafted Weekly #AndroidDev Newsletter
 * [Android Developers Official](https://developer.android.com/training/index.html) - The official Android development page provided by Google containing all the documentations and trainings